 The family moved to Glenboro, Manitoba in 1986 where Allison became the Director of Nursing at the Glenboro Hospital.
 Randy was a lay minister in the Anglican Church as well as working with a company out of Somerset “Darts and Stuff”.
 In 1990, the family moved to McGregor where Allison became the Regional Director of Nursing for that area.

-Allison passed away in 1997 after a long battle with cancer.
+Allison passed away on June 15, 1977 after a long battle with cancer.
 Randy moved to Portage and started working for the local newspaper, the Daily Graphic and remained there till January 2001.
 Randy married Michelle in 1999 and started a new job as assistant curator at the Ft Laraine Museum in Portage in January 2001.
 Randy passed away April 17, 2006.